Call: 562-595-6905 | Contact Us

 > MORE INFORMATION

-Kenya is a widely diverse land.
+KENYA is a widely diverse land.
 Vast areas of the country have been set aside as national parks, game reserves and sanctuaries where an infinite variety of flora and fauna can be viewed, studied and photographed.
 You have all the comforts of home; deluxe accommodation, set in the forests, mountain parklands and open savannah, along with excellent food and the excitement of seeing wildlife in its natural habitat.

 EAST AFRICAN WONDERLAND